lqb2/blog/_posts/2022/2022-03-10-no-RFPs-for-me.md

 but just because i don't work for an organization full-time doesn't mean i don't have a vision i'm trying to advance in the world. i want to be just as choosey about who i work with as people hosting RFPs want to be about who they hire.
 RFP processes set the power dynamic to look like the person most at choice is the client. (obvi if i don't want that particular work, i could just not apply, but still...)

-RFPs also pit me against older, bigger orgs that have had more resources and time to invest in their work. that's bad for me because it reduces my chances of success. i think it's also bad for clients because it means they miss out on smaller, newer folks who have the capacity to be more nimble and are often bringing fresher approaches.
+RFPs also pit me against older, bigger orgs that have had more resources and time to invest in their work. that's bad for me because it reduces my chances of success. i think it's also bad for clients because it means they miss out on smaller, newer folks who have the capacity to be more nimble and often bring fresher approaches.

 also, i have no idea how many other ppl are submitting. am i in a pool of 3 or 300 applicants? this privileges the client. it also means i can't adjust how much energy i put into my application. if i know i'm one of 3, i might put a lot more work in because my chances are better. but without that info, i'm just guessing.

 ## they are free labor

-i have to do work to think out my approach (which i tend to customize based on client context and what’s happening in the world at the moment). then i give you that for free in exchange for the possibilty that you will hire me for it with no guarantee of compensation.
+to submit an RFP, i have to do work to think out my approach (which i often customize based on client context and what’s happening in the world at the moment). then i give you that for free in exchange for the possibilty that you will hire me... but with no guarantee of compensation.

 on its face, that is shitty.